-- Even the hardiest of Minnesotans can get the winter blues and some even have seasonal affective disorder, or seasonal depression.
+- Even in a non-COVID year, many of the hardiest of Minnesotans can get the winter blues.
+Some even have seasonal affective disorder, or seasonal depression.

 - There are a few clever ways that homeowners can boost their exposure to natural light sources, including taking screens off their home’s windows.

 - Other emerging technology, like the "happy light,” can help those with the winter blues boost their energy and minimize mood swings.